rainlanguage/arb-bot/README.md

 - `-t` or `--topup-amount`, The initial topup amount of excess wallets, requirs `--mnemonic`.
 Will override the 'TOPUP_AMOUNT' in env variables
 - `--gas-price-multiplier`, Option to multiply the gas price fetched from the rpc as percentage, default is 107, ie +7%.
 Will override the 'GAS_PRICE_MULTIPLIER' in env variables
 - `--gas-limit-multiplier`, Option to multiply the gas limit estimation from the rpc as percentage, default is 105, ie +5%.
 Will override the 'GAS_LIMIT_MULTIPLIER' in env variables
+- `--tx-gas`, Option to set a static gas limit for all submitting txs.
+Will override the 'TX_GAS' in env variables
 - `-V` or `--version`, output the version number
 - `-h` or `--help`, output usage information